-Roshni Nadar Malhotra is the CEO and Executive Director of HCL Corporation and is responsible for providing strategic guidance to the organization.Sheis also a Vice Chairpersonon the Board of the $9.6 billion global technology company, HCL Technologies and the Chairperson of its CSR Committee.
+Roshni Nadar Malhotra is the CEO and Executive Director of the $9.9 billion HCL Corporation and is responsible for providing strategic guidance to the organization.Sheis also the Chairpersonof HCL Technologies, a leading global technology organization with a market capitalization of $32billion, and the Chairperson of its CSR Board Committee.

 Roshni is a Trustee of the Shiv Nadar Foundation, which is committed to the process of nation building by driving transformational leadership through education.
-She is also the Chairperson and driving force behind VidyaGyan, a leadership academy for the economically underprivileged, meritorious, rural students of Uttar Pradesh.
+Asthe Chairperson and driving force behind VidyaGyan, a leadership academy for the economically underprivileged, meritorious, rural students of Uttar Pradesh, Roshni has been working towards nurturing future leaders from rural India who can be catalysts of change for their communities, villages and the nation at large

 Roshni is married to Shikhar Malhotra and they have two sons.